 The agency moved to 321 West Flora Street in 1951 to accommodate the growing number of clients coming for services.
 This was also the year that the annual Thanksgiving Dinner and Christmas Party began; both continue to this day.

 Our new center very quickly proved too small to host all of the events.
 As a result, a new project was at hand to find a more permanent location.
-We found a lot that was perfect for our new home.
-Our new (and current) center was completed at 130 West Flora Street on January 5, 1966.
+We found a lot that was perfect for our new home and, thanks to a generous bequest, constructed a facility at 130 West Flora Street.
+Doors opened on January 5, 1966.